squaresLab/genprog4java/README.md

 ### Hello, World! ###

-Your best bet for a Hello, World! example is in genprog4java/tests/mathTest.
-It has a miniTestConfiguration that should, more or less, have flags close to what's necessary to get it to run, though we do change this file with some regularity so if it doesn't work out of the gate, double check that it doesn't look completely wacky.
+genprog4java/tests/mathTest serves as a reasonable Hello, World! example.
+It has a miniTestConfiguration that should have flags close to what's necessary to get it to run, though we do change this file with some regularity so if it doesn't work out of the gate, double check that it doesn't look completely wacky.

 ### Integration with Defects4j ###

-We've setup two scripts for integrating defects4j with genprog.
+There are two main scripts for integrating defects4J with GenProg.
+Both are in Genprog4Java/defects4j-scripts
-The main script is the one that prepares the bug to be run.
-This script is called prepareBug.sh and it is located in genprog4j/defects4JStuff/prepareBug.sh

-The overall functionality of the script is to set up everything so that genprog can run on the bug taken from defects4j with the parameters specified by the user.
+prepareBug.sh sets up a defect for a repair attempt, including a complete GenProg4Java config file.

-The scripts takes the following parameters:
+It takes the following parameters:

 * 1st param is the package in upper case (ex: Lang, Chart, Closure, Math, Time)
 * 2nd param is the bug number (ex: 1,2,3,4,...)